Oceanic climate: Physical mechanisms

+Variability

+Although oceanic climates are characterized by relatively moderate temperatures, they are not free from substantial interannual variability or extreme weather events.
+Variations in atmospheric circulation can influence temperature, precipitation, storm tracks, and the frequency of dry or wet periods.

+In the North Atlantic region, the North Atlantic Oscillation (NAO) is an important source of climate variability.
+Changes in the pressure difference between the Azores High and the Icelandic Low influence the strength and position of the westerly winds and the tracks of extratropical cyclones.
+Other regions with oceanic climates can be influenced by large-scale climate patterns such as the El Niño–Southern Oscillation, the Pacific Decadal Oscillation, and the Southern Annular Mode.

+The term "oceanic climate" therefore describes a long-term climatic regime rather than a particular type of daily weather.
+Individual years can include heat waves, cold spells, droughts and heavy precipitation.

-Precipitation
+Precipitation and topography

 Locations with oceanic climates tend to feature frequent cloudy conditions with precipitation, low-hanging clouds, and frequent fronts and storms.
 Thunderstorms are normally few, since strong daytime heating and hot and cold air masses meet infrequently in the regions, but are more common in subtropical highland climates where these air masses meet more frequently due to the influence of hotter weather in the subtropics or tropics, especially in monsoon-influenced climates.
 In most areas with an oceanic climate, precipitation comes in the form of rain for the majority of the year.
 Most oceanic climate zones, however, experience at least one snowfall per year.
 Snowfall is more frequent and commonplace in the subpolar oceanic climates due to the colder weather in those locations.

+Topography

+Topography can produce substantial variations within regions classified as having an oceanic climate.
+Moist maritime air rising over mountain ranges is cooled adiabatically, often producing increased precipitation on windward slopes.
+Areas located on the leeward side of mountain ranges may receive substantially less precipitation because of the rain-shadow effect.

+Consequently, locations with oceanic climates can have markedly different precipitation totals over relatively short distances.
+Elevation also reduces air temperature and can cause areas at higher elevations to experience cooler conditions than nearby lowland locations, including more frequent snowfall during winter.